DerekYang2/FluentDL/README.md

   - Downloading directly from Spotify is not supported.
 Most tools out there download low bitrate MP3s.
 However, there are a few Python tools that get the true sources (320 kbps Vorbis, 256 kbps AAC).
 Unfortunately, I could not find .NET equivalents.
 For FluentDL, use the convert tool to get equivalent Deezer/Qobuz/YouTube tracks, then set the output to Local (download).
 </details>

 ### Retrieving Tokens
 Qobuz email and password is self explanatory.
 Some authentication methods, such as Deezer ARL, Qobuz id/tokens alternative, or Spotify developer app tokens, are not obvious.

 However, tokens are not difficult to obtain: see the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication) for a detailed guide.

+## Build

+Only relevant for developers who wish to customize source code.

+To build and run the project on Visual Studio, see [development wiki](https://github.com/DerekYang2/FluentDL/wiki/Development).